aravindvnair99/Hall-Management-System/README.md

-# Hall-Management-System
+# :office: Hall-Management-System
 A Hall Management System made originally for Amrita University based on HTML, CSS, JS, Node.js

-# :octocat: How to contribute?
+# :computer: How to contribute?

 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!